python/cpython/Doc/library/mailbox.rst

 .. class:: Message([message])

-   A subclass of the :mod:`email.Message` module's :class:`Message`.
+   A subclass of the :mod:`email.message` module's :class:`~email.message.Message`.
 Subclasses of :class:`mailbox.Message` add mailbox-format-specific state and behavior.

    If *message* is omitted, the new instance is created in a default, empty state.
-   If *message* is an :class:`email.Message.Message` instance, its contents are copied; furthermore, any format-specific information is converted insofar as possible if *message* is a :class:`Message` instance.
+   If *message* is an :class:`email.message.Message` instance, its contents are copied; furthermore, any format-specific information is converted insofar as possible if *message* is a :class:`Message` instance.
 If *message* is a string or a file, it should contain an :rfc:`2822`\ -compliant message, which is read